 - Matchmakers or similar chocolate sticks

-To make the boiled sweet flames line an oven tray with baking paper.
+- To make the boiled sweet flames line an oven tray with baking paper.
 Crush the sweets in a sandwich bag, using a rolling pin.
 Sprinkle onto the baking tray in a few mounds and bake for 2-3mins, until just melted.
-Pull out and, using a cocktail stick, drag out the edge to create flame.
+Remove from the oven and work quickly, using a cocktail stick, drag out the edge to create flame.
 Leave to cool, then peel off the paper.

 - To assemble the cakes, fill and cover with buttercream.
 Pile the Matchmakers on top and arrange your ‘flames’ around the edges.

 It's that time of year, when kids are wondering who is Guy Fawkes and you're wondering how to make a cake more seasonal and fun.
 If you want to make this further in advance, you can freeze the ready-made sponges.
 Simply allow each sponge to cool fully then wrap twice in clingfilm.
 When ready to use, defrost overnight, ice and serve.
 Continue reading for more tips and advice.

 What are the best sweets to use for the flames?